 A connection that endures.

-Through this relationship, mentees seek better job performance, which may include greater involvement in professional organizations.
+Through this relationship, mentees seek better job performance that may include more involvement in professional organizations.
 They also want help with networking, job opportunities, and finding greater satisfaction in the organization they are part of.
 Over time they will likely want assistance in achieving a stronger sense of professional identity, more productivity, and having a greater impact.

-Effective mentors must first and foremost take the time to get to know the mentee.
+Effective mentors must, first and foremost, take the time to get to know the mentee.
 Spend the time to learn their strengths and weaknesses as well as their goals.
 In doing so the mentor must “affirm” the path the mentee is taking while gently shaping as well as redirecting them away from unrealistic aspirations.
 The mentor is both a teacher and a coach.
-He or she must look for “teaching moments” during their time with the mentee and if working in the same organization demystify the “system” for the mentee while providing the “lay of the land”.
+He or she must look for “teaching moments” during their time with the mentee and, if working in the same organization, demystify the “system” for the mentee while providing the “lay of the land.”
 The mentor must be prepared to offer counsel in difficulty times but challenge the mentee in order to stimulate their growth.
-When appropriate, the mentor should actively sponsor the mentee and hopefully match opportunities with their “dreams”.
+When appropriate, the mentor should actively sponsor the mentee and hopefully match opportunities with their “dreams.”
 This may also be part of pointing out milestones and successes to the mentee while helping them to objectively step back and appreciate their own progress.
 Finally, an effective mentor has to be humble and have patience.
 He or she must be open to feedback particularly as the mentee matures.
 Nobody wants a “perfect” mentor.
-Humble mentors model with their own fallibility.
-Important qualities for effective mentors include both patience and good emotional intelligence.
+Humble mentors model their own fallibility.
+Important qualities for effective mentors include patience and high-quality emotional intelligence.

 Good leaders are not only effective mentors but also seek to create a mentoring culture in their organization.
 This is difficult to do but essential nonetheless.
 Leaders must continually stress its importance and how it is closely related to the organization’s mission, vision, and values.
 It may also require not only traditional mentoring but also peer and team mentorship.
 An effective program will seek to select mentors carefully, train/support them, prepare mentees, and assess/reward mentors for their efforts.
 It should also be a topic during annual performance review discussions, and many organizations conduct annual surveys in order to ascertain the level of satisfaction and experience with mentoring.
 Finally, it should be part of all exit interviews when a member of the organization is departing.

-Having mentors was critical in my personal and professional development.
-Being a mentor is crucial to the success of any organization and, I would argue, a professional responsibility.
+Being a mentor is crucial to the success of any organization, and I would argue a professional responsibility.
 An expert on mentoring described it as “the seal of approval.”
 He further observed, “to have a mentor is to be among the blessed.
 Not to have a mentor is to be damned to eternal oblivion or at least to a mid-level status.”

 Furthermore, we would all be wise to remember the words of the author, Robert Louis Stevenson: